Thomas Jamerson

 Thomas Jamerson is an American baritone who had an active international career as an opera and concert performer from the 1960s through the 1990s.
-He first drew distinction in the field of opera in 1968 when he recorded the role of Baron Douphol in Giuseppe Verdi's La traviata for RCA with conductor Georges Prêtre, the RCA Italiana Orchestra, and Montserrat Caballe as Violetta and Carlo Bergonzi as Alfredo.
+He first drew distinction in the field of opera in 1968 when he recorded the role of Baron Douphol in Giuseppe Verdi's La traviata for RCA with conductor Georges Prêtre, the RCA Italiana Orchestra, and Montserrat Caballé as Violetta and Carlo Bergonzi as Alfredo.
 In 1969 he portrayed roles in the United States premieres of two operas at the Santa Fe Opera: Der Auserwählte (The Chosen One) in Arnold Schoenberg's Die Jakobsleiter and Captain of the Royal Guard in Hans Werner Henze's The Bassarids.
 He was a principal artist with the New York City Opera from 1969 to 1984.
 In 1971 he notably created the role of Professor Bolental in the world premiere of Gian Carlo Menotti's The Most Important Man.
 He currently teaches voice on the faculty at the Music Conservatory of Westchester in White Plains, New York.

 Life and career

 Born in Louisiana, Jamerson graduated in 1964 with a bachelor's degree in vocal performance from Louisiana State University where he studied with Loren Davidson.
 He went on to earn a Master of Music in vocal performance from LSU in 1966, and studied with Cornelius L. Reid in New York City.
-In 1965 he was a finalist in the Metropolitan Opera National Council Auditions, and he performed Giorgio's aria "Di Provenza il mar, il suol chi dal cor ti cancellò?" from Giuseppe Verdi's La Traviata in concert at the Metropolitan Opera House on March 28, 1965.
+In 1965 he was a finalist in the Metropolitan Opera National Council Auditions, and he performed Giorgio's aria "Di Provenza il mar, il suol chi dal cor ti cancellò?" from Giuseppe Verdi's La traviata in concert at the Metropolitan Opera House on March 28, 1965.
 In 1966 he made his professional opera debut as Count Almaviva in Mozart's The Marriage of Figaro with the Metropolitan Opera National Company, performing the role in more than 70 cities throughout the United States.

 In the late 1960s, Jamerson apprenticed with the Santa Fe Opera (SFO).
 He notably portrayed the role of Der Auserwählte (The Chosen One) in the United States premiere of Arnold Schoenberg's Die Jakobsleiter and the role of the Captain of the Royal Guard in the United States premiere of Hans Werner Henze's The Bassarids with the SFO in 1969.
-He had first drawn distinction in the field of opera a year earlier when he recorded the role of Baron Douphol in Giuseppe Verdi's La traviata for RCA with conductor Georges Prêtre, the RCA Italiana Orchestra, and Montserrat Caballe as Violetta and Carlo Bergonzi as Alfredo in 1968.
+He had first drawn distinction in the field of opera a year earlier when he recorded the role of Baron Douphol in Giuseppe Verdi's La traviata for RCA with conductor Georges Prêtre, the RCA Italiana Orchestra, and Montserrat Caballé as Violetta and Carlo Bergonzi as Alfredo in 1968.